Gaara95/website/arduino_basics_weather/10rain.md

 ### Code
-We basically read from the sensor and then use an if statement to turn an LED on when there is rain and off when there is'nt.
+We basically read from the sensor and then use an if statement to turn an LED on when there is rain and off when there isn't.

-If your sensor is not sending signals or the signal doesn't change when you expect it to, turn the potentiometer on it(you will most probably need a screwdriver for this) to tune the sensor.
+If your sensor is not sending signals or the signal doesn't change when you expect it to, turn the potentiometer on the sensor (you will most probably need a screwdriver for this) to tune the sensor.

 ```